How to cut your Christmas travel costs

 Budget airlines

 If you're catching a flight over the Christmas period and you're booking it with a budget airline, watch out for hidden fees.
-Ryanair, for example, charges fees to check-in online, for priority boarding and for each bag you check in.

 Once you're at the airport, you should also be wary of airport rip-offs.
-Food and drink are generally far more expensive in the airport than outside it!
-So try to stock up on food at home and bring some extra snacks with you.
+Food and drink are generally far more expensive in the airport than outside it, so try to stock up on food at home and bring some extra snacks with you.

-Unfortunately, of course, if you try to bring a bottle of water with you through security, it will be confiscated.
+Unfortunately, if you try to bring a bottle of water with you through security, it will be confiscated.
 You could try to bring an empty bottle through and see if there's anywhere to fill it up on the other side, but you may not have much luck – in which case you'll be forced to buy a bottle.

-Finally, if you're going abroad for Christmas, make sure you get your currency sorted before you get to the airport!
+Finally, if you're going abroad for Christmas, make sure you get your currency sorted before you get to the airport.
 Foreign currency exchange bureaux in airports generally charge high rates of commission, and you're also likely to be lumbered with a rubbish exchange rate.
 So make sure you plan ahead and know the best way to get your foreign currency.

 You should also be wary of withdrawing money from ATMs at airports as many will charge you for the privilege.